DNNCommunity/DNN.Wiki/README.md

 * Technical Writers
 * Wiki Super Users (Subject Matter Experts)
 * Testers
 We plan to offer a free open source Wiki solution that is not just the best Wiki solution for DNN, but is a best of breed solution regardless of platform.
-Volunteers must commit to working a minimum of 10 hours per week for a minimum 3 months.
-If you are interested in joining the DNN Wiki Project team, please contact me via CodePlex email: [url:https://www.codeplex.com/site/users/view/JosephAllen]
+If you are interested in joining the DNN Wiki Project team, please contact us here on GitHub.

 !!
 Key Wiki features: